Mbucari/GEHistoricalImagery/docs/regions.md

 ```
 ## Using Geometry from a KMZ or KML File

-The newest and perhaps easiest to specify a region of interest is to provide a path to a [kmz/kml](https://pro.arcgis.com/en/pro-app/latest/help/data/kml/what-is-kml-.htm) file containing polygons or line strings which define the region of interest.
-If the supplied kmz/kml file contains more than one geometry suitable tor defining the region of interest, GEHistoricalImagery will list all suitable placemarks and prompt you to choose one.
+The newest and perhaps easiest method to specify a region of interest is to provide a path to a [kmz/kml](https://pro.arcgis.com/en/pro-app/latest/help/data/kml/what-is-kml-.htm) file containing polygons or line strings which define the region of interest.
+If the supplied kmz/kml file contains more than one geometry suitable for defining a region of interest, GEHistoricalImagery will list all suitable placemarks and prompt you to choose one.

 ### Example - Using [RegionFile.kmz](./assets/RegionFile.kmz)